Top Doorbell Cameras Reviews

 - You can setup 'zones' on how far out the camera sees and records motions.
 For instance, you can set 5-25' away.
 The farther away, the more pictures and recordings you will have.
 Every home is different, try to set it up so that your doorbell cam is not taking pictures of every passing car.

 - When the user rings the doorbell, your smartphone is notified and you can then view a live stream of who is there.
 You can also 'answer' it and talk through your phone to them at the doorstep.
-This is a great feature if you are at work and need to take a package or talk to whomever is at the door.
+This is a great feature if you are at work and need to take a package or talk to whoever is at the door.

 - Recordings and pictures are saved so if needed you can look up the history of who has been at the front of the home.
 We recently used this at Halloween (2016) to see the punk teenagers who walked up to our doorstep and smashed our pumpkins on the sidewalk!

 Here is a look at the pros and cons of having a door viewer

 - Crime deterrent

 - Easy to install & use on mobile device